🧬

 Official measurements, coat, and temperament

-- Eyes: Dark, round, and expressive with dark rims.
+• Eyes: Dark, round, and expressive, set forward with a dark rim.

 Breed Trivia